thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 ## Create device

-First we will create a new device "Vehicle monitoring system" on the edge with type "monitoring system".
+First we will create a new device "In-vehicle monitoring system" on the edge with type "monitoring system".

 Please open ThingsBoard **Edge** UI using the URL: [http://localhost:18080](http://localhost:18080).